 Closed coding is another form of listing expiration dates on products.
 These codes are typically a short string of numbers and sometimes letters stamped at the top or bottom of products.
-Unlike open dating, closed coding is used not by consumers, but by manufacturers, so as to assist with inventory tracking.
+Unlike open dating, closed coding is used not by consumers, but by manufacturers to assist with inventory tracking.

 Given that there is not one unified translation system for closed coding, learning to read these labels can often prove to be tricky.